Built-in Plugin

 false

-In sync mode, whether to continue executing the next task when the triggered pipeline build fails.
+In synchronous mode, whether to continue executing the next task when the triggered pipeline build fails.

 title